Outsourcing inventory management

 Dip your toe in the water

 It's a good idea to start small, perhaps with one product line.
 Find a reputable inventory management company to outsource to.
-Try to choose one with the ability to link their software to yours, so you can keep track of order fulfillment in real time.
+Try to choose one with the ability to link their software to yours, so you can keep track of order fulfilment in real time.

 Run the trial for a few months and collect all the data you can.
 Use good accounting software to make financial forecasts, then ask yourself some questions: